leodium/leodium-ReLive-NoMansSky-Expeditions-Offline/Expedition 10 Redux - Singularity/ReadMe.txt

 Changes to the SEASON_DATA_CACHE.json file
 ------
-EndTimeUTC value --> 2893423600 (so that it can still be done today)
+EndTimeUTC value --> 2893423600 (so that it can still be done today) The Exp10 Phase05 Milestone03 "Sentience Echo" cannot be validated as we are "offline".
+With this json file, the milestone should activate itself.
+The Exp10 Phase05 Milestones 06-07-08 depend on the online completion of Milestone03, so it was also necessary to put them in auto-validation.
+As a result, you can choose to acquire only one of the 2 possible helmets... or to take both.

 Bug ?
 ---